I know it seems easy.

 - Write the book

-- Get it formatted
+- Get the manuscript formatted

-- Get a cover designed
+- Get a book cover designed

 - Combine into one product